Residual Entropy of Glasses and the Third Law Expression: The refinement of the third law expression

-For a crystal, it is customarily considered that only one configuration of the perfect structure $\{ \bar{\bf R}_{j}^{1} \}$ is taken for evaluating $S(0)$, even though there is no perfect crystal in the real world.
-For a glass, there is no perfect configuration, and instead, all the configurations $\{ K \}$ are taken into account.
-However, if a particular sample of the glass is examined, it has only one configuration, resulting in $S(T)=0$, as Theorem 2 states.
+All previous calculations showing residual entropies are based on the configurational contribution of entropy without making distinction between active and frozen coordinates.
+A question remains as to why the residual entropy is observed in experiments.
+As explained in the Kivelson and Reiss debate in Introduction, it is certain that the residual entropy observed in experiments is a real quantity, in the sense that $S_{\rm res}$ is detected within experimental accuracy.
+The mechanism of detecting $S_{\rm res}$ depends on the specific measurement method---whether calorimetric or electrochemical---and on the types of disorder involved, such as random alloys or glasses.
+The author does not attempt to explain all such cases here.
+Instead, it suffices to illustrate the basic mechanism by considering the glass transition measured by calorimetry as an example.
+For further details of the Kivelson and Reiss debate, see Sec.~\ref{sec:glass-transition}.

-In the calorimetric method, the residual entropy $S_{\rm res}$ is obtained in a cooling process from the liquid state at high temperatures.
-In the liquid state, all the configurations are observed in the measurement, meaning that the entropy is evaluated in the full space ${\mathscr B}$.
-Since the calorimetric measurement is expected to perform along a reversible path according to Eq.~(\ref{eq:defS}), it turns out that the thermodynamic space does not change from ${\mathscr B}$ throughout the measurement.
-Because the calorimetric measurement gives only the difference in $S$, as
+In the specific heat measurement, the residual entropy $S_{\rm res}$ of glass is obtained by cooling the system from the liquid phase.
+In the liquid state, all configurations are observed during the measurement; thus, the entropy of the liquid state $A$ at a high temperature $T_{A}$ is evaluated in the full space ${\mathscr B}$, resulting in $S^{\mathscr B}(A)$.
+Since the specific heat measurement is assumed to carry out along a reversible path in Eq.~(\ref{eq:defS}), the thermodynamic state space does not change from ${\mathscr B}$ throughout the measurement.
+Consequently, the entropy of the glass state $B$ at a low temperature $T_{B}$, as determined by specific heat measurements, is evaluated in the same space ${\mathscr B}$ and is given by